arililoia-cmu/15-466-f23-base2/README.md

 Design:
 In this game, you get a point every time you are able to turn a knob to a certain angle (displayed onscreen) (This game started out as an attempt at implementing "picking" - Originally I wanted users to be able to click and drag the knob.
-I had trouble translating object coordinates to clip coordinates (this code is commented out) so at the last minute I changed the controls)
+I had trouble translating object coordinates to clip coordinates (this code is commented out) so at the last minute I changed the controls.
+I'm committing the code I wrote / took with proper credit from stackexchange to try to do this, but commented it out)

 Screen Shot: